w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Provide meaning to non-standard interactive elements

-For custom widgets, such as accordions and custom-made buttons, use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information about the widget and its current state.
-For example, `role='button'` and `state='pressed'` provide information about the widget within the code.
-Additional code is still required to implement the behavior of such widgets, such as pressing interaction.
+Use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information on function and state for custom widgets, such as accordions and custom-made buttons.
+For example, `role='button'` and `state='pressed'`.
+Additional code is required to implement the behavior of such widgets, such as pressing interaction.

 {::nomarkdown}
 <%= example %>